 Why is it called “Good” Friday?

-Good Friday is a dark day for most of the people but it is the most momentous moment in the history of Christianity.
+Good Friday is a dark day for most people but it is the most momentous moment in the history of Christianity.
 It is the day when Lord Jesus willingly sacrificed for the sins committed by the people.
-Hence, this day honours the sufferings of Jesus Christ.
+Hence, this day honors the sufferings of Jesus Christ.
 It is the decisive turning point of the creation leading to the resurrection of Jesus on the third day after Good Friday i.e. Easter.
-It is the tale of love, truth and sacrifice guiding the people to be true to themselves and follow the path of love.
+It is the tale of love, truth, and sacrifice guiding the people to be true to themselves and follow the path of love.